dotnet/docs/docs/architecture/dapr-for-net-developers/reference-application.md

 Note the updated steps from the previous figure:

-1. The front end still uses HTTP/REST to call the API gateway.
+1. The frontend still uses HTTP/REST to call the API gateway.

 1. The API gateway forwards HTTP requests to its Dapr sidecar.

-1. The API gateway sidecar sends the request to the sidecar of the aggregator or back-end service.
+1. The API gateway sidecar sends the request to the sidecar of the aggregator or backend service.

-1. The aggregator service uses the Dapr .NET SDK to call back-end services through their sidecar architecture.
+1. The aggregator service uses the Dapr .NET SDK to call backend services through their sidecar architecture.

 Dapr implements calls between sidecars with gRPC.
-So even if you're invoking a remote service with HTTP/REST semantics, a part of the transport is still implemented using gRPC.
+So even if you're invoking a remote service with HTTP/REST semantics, a part of the transport is implemented using gRPC.

 The eShopOnDapr reference application benefits from the Dapr service invocation building block.
-The benefits include service discovery, automatic mTLS, and observability.
+The benefits also include service discovery, automatic mTLS, and built-in observability.

 #### Forward HTTP requests using Envoy and Dapr

 Both the original and updated eShop application leverage the [Envoy proxy](https://www.envoyproxy.io/) as an API gateway.
 Envoy is an open-source proxy and communication bus that is popular across modern distributed applications.
 Originating from Lyft, Envoy is owned and maintained by the [Cloud-Native Computing Foundation](https://www.cncf.io/).

-In the original eShopOnContainers implementation, the Envoy API gateway forwarded incoming HTTP requests directly to aggregator or back-end services.
+In the original eShopOnContainers implementation, the Envoy API gateway forwarded incoming HTTP requests directly to aggregator or backend services.
 In the new eShopOnDapr, the Envoy proxy forwards the request to a Dapr sidecar.
-The sidecar provides service invocation, mTLS, and observability.

 Envoy is configured using a YAML definition file to control the proxy's behavior.
 To enable Envoy to forward HTTP requests to a Dapr sidecar container, a `dapr` cluster is added to the configuration.
 The cluster configuration contains a host that points to the HTTP port on which the Dapr sidecar is listening: